-- n = Total number of monitored stacks or ducts - If quality-assured data are not obtained for the unadjusted pollutant concentration (i.e., Hg, HCl, HF, or SO2, as applicable) and/or for any essential auxiliary parameter(s) at a particular monitored stack or duct, do not calculate the emission rate at that location and leave the "Unadjusted Hourly Value" field blank.
-Do not calculate the unit-level emission rate for any operating hour in which a valid emission rate is not able to be calculated for all of the stacks (or ducts).
+- If quality-assured data are not obtained for the unadjusted pollutant concentration (i.e., Hg, HCl, HF, or SO2, as applicable) and/or for any essential auxiliary parameter(s) at a particular monitored stack or duct, do not calculate the emission rate at that location and leave the "Unadjusted Hourly Value" field blank.
+Do not calculate the unit-level emission rate for any operating hour in which a valid emission rate is not able to be calculated for all of the stacks (or ducts). - For common stack configurations, if you elect to comply with an electrical output-based standard, then, for hours in which all units that are operating in startup or shutdown mode and the combined electrical load is zero, provided that all other parameters used in the emission rate equation are valid, you must calculate the pollutant emission rate using the default electrical load (as defined in §63.10042).
+The default electrical load is not reported if any unit that shares the stack is operating normally while another unit(s) is in startup or shutdown mode.